bdbrwr/api-replay/README.md

 - Show off a project that depends on private or rate-limited APIs
 - Cache responses behind an API key for development/testing
 - Demo a frontend app offline with static data
-- Share reproducible API responses for bug reports
+- Share reproducible API responses for bug reports or testing

----

-## 🚀 Use Cases & Features

-**API-Replay** is designed for developers who want to:

-- 🧪 **Develop** against consistent, cached API responses
-- 🌐 **Demo** applications without hitting real APIs or leaking secrets
-- 📦 **Ship** frontend projects with sample data (even when private or authenticated)
-- 🔌 **Mock** production APIs in CI/CD or offline settings

 ---